muranhuli/A-Two-Layer-Hypergraph-Hierarchy/README.md

 Our operations are all implemented on MinKSCore.

-1. We need to enter the path of the file at line 290 and the name of the file NFI at line 364.
+1. We need to input the path of the file at line 290 and the name of the file NFI at line 364.

 2. `g++ MinKSCore.cpp -pthread -std=c++11 -o MinKSCore`